About DiMeo Farms

 DiMeo Family Blueberry Farming History

 DiMeo's know blueberries.
 Our roots run deep in the American blueberry industry.
 DiMeo Farms and Blueberry Plants Nursery in New Jersey is a fourth generation family blueberry farm that passionately continues our 103 year-old blueberry growing legacy.
 The DiMeo family (with all members and different farms combined) grows up to 1,000 acres of blueberry farms in the beautiful New Jersey Pinelands region.
-Call now (609) 561-5905 to get a fast Spring 2019 shipping quote for the best ultra-heavy bearing certified blueberry plants.
-We have over 88,000 likes on our Facebook page with happy customers from all across America.
-There is a reason why home gardeners choose to buy blueberry bushes farmer-direct from our family blueberry farm.
+CALL NOW (609) 561-5905 to get a fast Late-May 2019 shipping quote for the best ultra-heavy bearing certified blueberry plants.
+We have over 90,000 LIKES on our popular Facebook page with happy customers from all across America.
+There is a good reason why so many home gardeners choose to buy blueberry bushes farmer-direct from our family blueberry farm.
 High-quality, higher-yielding blueberry plants at the lowest prices, for growers of every size.

 The original DiMeo family blueberry farms were established over 100 years ago by Michael DiMeo, the father of Anthony DiMeo, Sr. Michael came to America with his two brothers Salvatore and Nicholas DiMeo.
 The three brothers were raised as hard working Italian farmers in Sulmona, Italy, located in the Abruzzo region about 1 hour and 30 mins east of Rome.
 They had just a few dollars in their pocket and the clothes on their back.
 Michael DiMeo's sons, Frank DiMeo, Anthony DiMeo, Sr., Michael DiMeo, Jr. and William A. DiMeo worked hard their entire lives to invest in farmland and plant blueberries on the DiMeo family blueberry farms.
 Below is now 89 year-old third generation DiMeo blueberry farmer Mike DiMeo, Sr. checking packed blueberry pints.